 On the short ride, we were given a quick safety lesson for getting from the yacht to dry land and vice versa.
 This was something we would do a lot in the coming days as we visited different islands.

 From the shuttle bus, we boarded a waiting Zodiac inflatable vessel (called a panga) for a quick trip to the anchored yacht (photo below).

 The Galapagos Islands in general:

 Because of their location 600 miles west of Ecuador, the Galapagos Islands experience unusual Pacific Ocean currents.
 Those currents bring unique climate and nutrients to the birds and animals that have adapted to fit these conditions.

 With no natural land enemies, the animals and birds of these volcanic islands are unfazed by people.
-Thus, the main responsibility of visitors is to not disturb their natural behavior.
+Thus, it’s a major responsibility of visitors not to disturb their natural behavior.